iXce/make_webpage/README.md

 ================
-- Stacked items (several items on top of each other, with one label per item, switching between items is done through a combobox or a list of buttons)
+- Stacked items (several items on top of each other, with one label per item, switching between items is done through a combobox or a list of buttons) as struct .type = 'stack', .stack = cellofitems and .labels = cellofstrings

 How to define objects
 =====================